AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 # Evaluate and access segment results

-This document provides a tutorial for evaluating segments and accessing segment results using the [Segmentation API](../api/getting-started.md).
+This document provides a tutorial for evaluating segments and accessing segment results using the [!DNL Segmentation API](../api/getting-started.md).

 ## Getting started

-This tutorial requires a working understanding of the various Adobe Experience Platform services involved in creating audience segments.
+This tutorial requires a working understanding of the various [!DNL Adobe Experience Platform] services involved in creating audience segments.
 Before beginning this tutorial, please review the documentation for the following services:

-- [Real-time Customer Profile](../../profile/home.md): Provides a unified, customer profile in real-time based on aggregated data from multiple sources.
+- [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, customer profile in real-time based on aggregated data from multiple sources.
-- [Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
+- [!DNL Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from [!DNL Real-time Customer Profile] data.
-- [Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.
+- [!DNL Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.
-- [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+- [!DNL Sandboxes](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

 ### Required headers

-This tutorial also requires you to have completed the [authentication tutorial](../../tutorials/authentication.md) in order to successfully make calls to Platform APIs.
-Completing the authentication tutorial provides the values for each of the required headers in all Experience Platform API calls, as shown below:
+This tutorial also requires you to have completed the [authentication tutorial](../../tutorials/authentication.md) in order to successfully make calls to [!DNL Platform] APIs.
+Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

 - Authorization: Bearer `{ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-All resources in Experience Platform are isolated to specific virtual sandboxes.
-Requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:
+All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+Requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

 - x-sandbox-name: `{SANDBOX_NAME}`

->[!NOTE] For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).
+>[!NOTE] For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

 All POST, PUT, and PATCH requests require an additional header: